Benefits Investigation Support

 Letter of Medical Necessity

-Sample letter that you can submit with either the initial claim to support the medical necessity of treatment with STELARA® for your patient or submit it to support the medical necessity of treatment with STELARA® when requesting reconsideration of a denied claim.
+Submit a letter to support the medical necessity of treatment with STELARA® either with the initial claim or when requesting reconsideration of a denied claim.
 Click here for the sample letter.

 Prior Authorization Assistance